 WIN: T is for Tiara: A Princess Alphabet by Catherine Ipcizade Capstone Press, 2010 picture book

-I love this book!
+I love this alphabet book and so do my kids!
 The full page photos and illustrations make this alphabet book engaging.
 When I went to the website, I found more in this non-fiction series like H is for Honk, C is for Cake, and J is for Jingle-Bells.

 To win T is for Tiara – comment on my Facebook fan page.